DreamTimeZ/naming-conventions/README.md

 | `resolution`  | ⬜    | `2160p`, `3840x2160`, `retina`, `2k`, `4k`, `8k`                 | Denote size or target quality.
 Helpful when maintaining multiple sizes.
 Use **lowercase**.                                                          |

 > Only these figure formats are allowed.
-> The type and the resolut elements are not checked for these specific ones because there are too many and new ones are coming up.
+> The type and resolution elements are not validated against specific values because there are too many possibilities and new ones emerge frequently.

 ### Additional Audio Elements